 The gospel of salvation we proclaim is a wonderful message of hope to those that believe on the Lord Jesus Christ.
-We are a fragrance of Christ to God among those who are being saved and we share a message of hope and encouragement.
-However, to the unsaved, our message is the toxic message of death and destruction.
-To those that are saved the gospel is a message of life and hope, but to those that reject His offer of salvation, and ridicule His holy Word the truth, it is toxic - it becomes an aroma of death to death.
+We are a fragrance of Christ among those who are being saved and we share a message of hope, encouragement, and life.
+However, to the unsaved our message is the toxic message of destruction... to those that reject His offer of salvation and ridicule His holy Word of truth, it becomes an aroma of death to death.

-May God uses each of us to minister to the saved and unsaved alike - so that many, who are lost in sin and heading for eternal damnation may hear the good news of the glorious gospel of grace, and come to faith in our one and only God and Saviour - Jesus Christ, our Lord.
+May God use each of us to minister to the saved and unsaved alike - so that many who are lost in sin and heading for eternal damnation may hear the good news of the glorious gospel of grace and come to faith in our one and only God and Saviour - Jesus Christ our Lord.

 Heavenly Father, thank You that I am Your child and that I am being changed from glory to glory by the power of the Spirit.
 I pray that You would use me to witness of Your goodness and grace to both the saved and to those that are lost.
 Shine the light of the glorious gospel into the hearts of those that are dead in their sins - so that they may come to a saving faith in Jesus Christ my Lord, in Whose name I pray, AMEN.